chef-boneyard/chef-web-docs-2016/chef_master/source/breaking_changes_chef_11.rst

 .. note:: Exact behavior may change before release or in a minor version release after |chef 11|.

-Strict checking of top-level JSON keys
+Strict checking of top-level |json| keys
 -----------------------------------------------------
 All API endpoints that process requests to create or update an object validate that the |json| sent by the client does not contain unknown top-level keys.
 A 400 error response will be returned if unknown top-level keys are encountered.